 - Crossing the Mid-Line (moving arms or legs across the middle of the body to perform a task)

-Here are 15 indoor and outdoor gross motor activities that will keep your child engaged and progressing toward the goals you and your physical therapist have set.
+Here are 15 indoor and outdoor gross motor activities that will keep your child engaged and progressing toward their goals you and your pediatric physical therapist have set.

 1. Simon Says